chrisweb/web-audio-api-player/README.md

 * loop: [boolean] (optional, default false) if the sound playback should loop when it reaches the end of sound
 * audioBuffer: [AudioBuffer] (optional) if you want to inject your own custom [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) to be used instead of the default one the player will create
 * arrayBuffer: [ArrayBuffer] (optional) if you want to inject your own custom [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) to be used instead of the default one the player will create
-* duration: [number] (optional) if you know the duration of the sound and want to tell the player about it early, the player depending on the play mode will need to wait for the sound to be fully loaded until it can determine the duration
+* duration: [number] (optional) if you know the duration of the sound and want to tell the player about it early, in [PLAYER_MODE_AJAX](#player_mode_ajax) the player will need to wait for the sound to be fully loaded until it can determine the duration

 **sound callbacks:**